Top

 Patients trust their doctors to provide the best quality of care possible, especially when it comes to accurate and timely diagnoses of life-threatening diseases and health conditions.
 Misdiagnoses of patients can lead to serious injuries, illnesses, or even death.
 They can lead to unnecessary procedures or delayed treatments that patients may have needed to successfully recover.

 Doctors and medical professionals should be held accountable for diagnostic errors that are caused by medical negligence or incompetence.
 At the law firm of Salenger, Sack, Kimmel & Bavaro, LLP, we are dedicated to advocating for the rights of victims who have lost their chance at a healthy recovery due to medical negligence.
-Our winning attorneys have over 35 years of experience in successful claims involving misdiagnosis and have secured hundreds of millions in deserved compensation for our clients.
+Our New York misdiagnosis attorneys have over 35 years of experience in successful claims involving medical malpractice and have secured hundreds of millions in deserved compensation for our clients.

 Advanced technology and medical treatments have made certain diseases that were once life-threatening treatable.
 When doctors misdiagnose patients, their negligence can lead to unnecessary procedures and medications for the wrong conditions, while delaying the life-saving treatment that the patient really needs to fight back against their disease.